mehulagg/gitlab/doc/development/agent/routing.md

 which `agentk` to send the request to.
 It prevents request cycles by only following the instructions in the request, rather than doing discovery.
 It's the responsibility of the `kas` receiving the request from the _external_ endpoint to retry and re-route requests.
-This method ensures a single central component of each request can determine how a request is routed, rather than distributing the decision across several `kas` instances.
+This method ensures a single central component for each request can determine how a request is routed, rather than distributing the decision across several `kas` instances.

 ### API definitions